sjmikler/pytorch-symbolic/docs/quick_start.md

 At first, `inputs` was parent to `outputs` only.

-But when we wrote `inputs + 1`, a new node was registered as the second child of `inputs`.
+But when we executed `inputs + 1`, a new node was registered as the second child of `inputs`.

 Symbolic Tensors have useful attributes.
 Using them we can, for example, instantly obtain shapes of intermediate outputs, instead of deriving them by hand.
-For example:
+Let's see it:

 ```py
 print(inputs.shape)